PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ## Removing

-We find out that we did not need to create backups of our fastq files manually as backups were generated by our collaborator; in the interest of saving space on the cluster, we want to delete the contents of the `fastq-backup` folder and the folder itself.
+We found out that we did not need to create backups of our fastq files manually as backups were already generated by our collaborator.
+So in the interest of saving space on the cluster, we want to delete the contents of the `fastq-backup` folder and the folder itself.

 ```bash
 $ rm  Mov10_oe_1.subset-backup.fq